 Application Deadline: March 4, 2014

-Participants will receive a $2,100 stipend to help defray institute costs, a certificate of completion, and a wealth of primary and secondary resources, including books, films, curriculum materials, and a course pack.
+Come gain fresh perspectives and experience the most up-to-date scholarship on the history of the Civil War first hand.
+Participants will receive a $2,100 stipend to help defray costs, a certificate of completion, and a wealth of primary and secondary resources, including books, films, curriculum materials, and a course pack.

-Read on to learn more details about the project, including participant expectations and application instructions.
-We hope to see you in July!
+Read on to learn more details about the project, including participant expectations and how to apply.
+We look forward to reviewing your application and we hope to see you in July!